 I aspire to be like Anthony Bourdain.
 Here’s why:

-He is described as “transparently imperfect”, which is one of the reasons why I aspire to be like him.
+He is described as “transparently imperfect,” which is one of the reasons why I aspire to be like him.
 He was so authentically himself that people around the world felt so deeply connected to him.
-So much of my work and life I really strive to connect with people, and be in a place where people can connect with me.
+For so much of my work and life, I really strive to connect with people and be in a place where people can connect with me.
 Not for where I work, but for who I am.
-Often when we’re performing our adulthood, or our jobs, we forget we’re all just big kids trying to figure it all out.
+Often when we’re performing our adulthood or our jobs, we forget we’re all just big kids trying to figure it all out.
 I strive to remain humble and always be on a curious journey to learn from the people and places around me.
-“Perhap swisdom, at least for me, means realizing how small I am, and unwises, and how far I have yet to go.” -Anthony Bourdain
+“Perhaps wisdom, at least for me, means realizing how small I am, and unwise, and how far I have yet to go.” -Anthony Bourdain

 Why I love my job: